Skip to Main Content

 Reading difficult material

 The Academic Study Skills website has some effective tips on how to read material that seems to be above your level of understanding.
+It includes a list of helpful references.

 Speed reading